Morihiro Hosokawa: Resignation

 Hosokawa was forced to resign in April 1994 after it came to light that he had accepted a 100-million-yen loan from a trucking company previously accused of bribery and links to organized crime.
-Amid allegations of bribery, Hosokawa argued that the money was a loan and produced a receipt to show that he had paid it back; LDP members passed around a copy remarking that it looked like a sloppy fake.
+Amid allegations of bribery, Hosokawa argued that the money was a loan and produced a receipt to show that he had paid it back; LDP members passed around a copy remarking that it looked like a fake.
 Although Hosokawa still had high public approval at the time, opinion was growing that he could not meet the expectations set at the start of his term.

 Hosokawa's resignation was abrupt and led to a number of frenzied meetings aimed at saving the coalition, which was torn between the rival camps of Ichiro Ozawa and Masayoshi Takemura.
 After his resignation, the coalition was taken over by the Shinseito president Tsutomu Hata.

 Cabinet

-The Hosokawa cabinet was a product of his multi-party coalition but was dominated by individuals viewed as conservatives.
+The Hosokawa Cabinet was a product of his multi-party coalition but was dominated by individuals viewed as conservatives.
 Its key ministers were members of the Shinseito party led by Ichiro Ozawa.
 Hosokawa's own Japan New Party had no other representatives in the cabinet.